 - The responsibility for security, backups and performance is on you (although there is some Joomla managed hosting)

 Joomla is free to download, costs only incur for hosting and a domain.
-For specialized Joomla hosting, check Siteground – here you can get started for $3.95/month.
+For specialized Joomla hosting, check hosting reviews here.

 - Business websites

 - Online stores

 - Technically advanced users

 WordPress.com is a blog site hosting service by Automattic.
 You can get a free blog with basic features.
 For advanced functionality, you need to opt for one of their paid plans.

 - Super easy to set up – just create an account and follow the installation wizard

 - Hosting is included so you have less moving parts to deal with